QinqinHuang/GnH28k_polygenic_scores/README.md

 2: performing multiple imputation to impute missing data in QRISK3 continuous variables, and calculating QRISK3 scores

 3: calculating the integrated score combining QRISK3 and PGS, running the Cox regression model to estimate C-index, and calculating the net reclasssification indices (NRI; both categorical and continuous NRI)

+#### Code for calculating power for replicating GWAS loci is available at https://github.com/Nsallah1/GH_Manuscript